nigelkelly/nigelkelly.github.io/dropbox-data-store-tutorial.md

 ---
-title: A Dropbox Data Store API Tutorial and an analysis of the Data Store API limitations
+title: Limitations of the Dropbox Data Store API followed by a tutorial
 layout: post
-tags: dropbox,datastore API,json,jquery,bootstrap,javascript,syncing,nobackend,MVC
+tags: dropbox,datastore,api,json,jquery,bootstrap,javascript,syncing,nobackend,MVC
 excerpt: In this tutorial you will learn how to set up a simple task manager and registration process with the new Dropbox Data Store API and get an understanding of the limitations of the Data Store API
 ---